fhk-jp/Faraz-Khan-Portfolio/FinalProjectPart2.md

 Person#4: "Yeah, I think maybe the format can be more interactive and pictures can certainly help!"

 #### Feedback Incorporated on Page#1:
+- Emphasized certain words in the definition to make it stand out more.
+- Added more context on why Chicago.

 #### Feedback Incorporated on Page#2:
+- Added why gentrification is a problem in the problemt statement.
+- Made methodology more clear to the reader by hihlighting percentiles and benchmarks.

 #### Feedback Incorporated on Pages#3-6:
+- Changed the intervals to say "gain" instead of "increase" and added "decrease" after a friend pointed out that populations could also decrease given certain parameters.
+- Added broader intervals and more categories to show the spread.
+- Made the map colors more visually appealing and more neutraL.
+- Completed the maps using test data in ArcGIS.

 #### Feedback Incorporated on Page#7:
+- Added more information on why Pilsen and how gentrification affected longtime residents of Pilsen.
+- Need to do more research on changes in income and other factors (to be continued).

 #### Feedback Incorporated on Page#8:
+- Call to Action was well-received and I received very little feedback on it.
+Just made it more visually appealing .

+## Reflection

+Overall, I really enjoyed hearing people's ideas and quickly realized how difficult this topic is to visualize.
+I will do my best to make sure it is clear and concise and plan to meet with Professor Goransen over the next two weeks to get his feedback.
+I realized the value in seeking feedback from others because that were obvious to me were not as obvious to them.
+I also liked their candidness, even though they were my friends.
+I am looking forward to continuing working on this!